Opinion | The race-baiting response to Biden’s Supreme Court pledge

 So what’s racist about this?
 Aren’t they just advocating for equality?

-Think about the assumption behind these objections: That if Biden promised to choose a Black woman and then did, whoever she is, that means she must be unqualified if her race was part of the reason she was chosen, or at the very least less qualified than someone who isn’t a Black woman.
+Think about the assumption behind these objections: That if Biden promised to choose a Black woman and then did, whoever she is, that means she must be unqualified if her race were part of the reason she was chosen, or at the very least less qualified than someone who isn’t a Black woman.
 Why would that be?

-They look at someone like reported leading contender Ketanji Brown Jackson — national oratory champion in high school, magna cum laude graduate of Harvard, editor of the law review at Harvard Law, Supreme Court clerk, experience as a trial and appeals court judge — and say there must be better candidates, if only Biden were open-minded enough to consider them.
+They look at someone such as reported leading contender Ketanji Brown Jackson — national oratory champion in high school, magna cum laude graduate of Harvard University, editor of the Harvard Law Review, Supreme Court clerk, experience as a trial and appeals court judge — and say there must be better candidates, if only Biden were open-minded enough to consider them.

 Really?
-Like who?
+Like whom?

 Here’s the reality of Supreme Court nominations: Hundreds of people clear the bar of qualifications and intelligence to serve.
 There’s no such thing as one most qualified candidate.
 Once a president is picking from that pool, other variables come into play: their age, their life experiences, their ideological inclinations, whether anything about them might complicate confirmation.

 Every president takes those questions into consideration, and conservatives have supported some nominees precisely because of those ancillary qualities.
-They praised Amy Coney Barrett for being a mother of seven, and for having not attended law school at Harvard or Yale like every other justice.
+They praised Amy Coney Barrett for being a mother of seven and for having not attended law school at Harvard or Yale like every other justice.
 They found that kind of diversity valuable.

 One prominent conservative even wrote in 2018, “The main reason I favor Barrett, though, is the obvious one: She’s a woman.”
 More gender diversity among justices was seen as something Republicans should value.

-Likewise, Brett Kavanaugh wasn’t chosen by President Donald Trump because he was the wisest jurist in the land.
-He was relatively young (then 53) so he could serve for a long time, and his years in Republican politics and stamp of approval from the Federalist Society assured Republicans that he’d be a reliable conservative vote.
+Likewise, Brett M. Kavanaugh wasn’t chosen by President Donald Trump because he was the wisest jurist in the land.
+He was relatively young (then 53), so he could serve for a long time, and his years in Republican politics and stamp of approval from the Federalist Society assured Republicans that he’d be a reliable conservative vote.
 As an intellect, Kavanaugh is adequate, but no one claims he’s a generation-defining genius.

-Conservatives have also conveniently forgotten that Ronald Reagan made a similar promise when he ran for president in 1980: He vowed to appoint the first woman justice, and then did.
+Conservatives have also conveniently forgotten that Ronald Reagan made a promise similar to Biden’s when he ran for president in 1980: He vowed to appoint the first female justice — and then did.
 When George H.W.
 Bush filled Thurgood Marshall’s seat with Clarence Thomas in 1991, everyone understood that Bush wanted to find a Black conservative.

 But when a Democrat does the same thing, a noxious yet familiar narrative emerges: The true story of any advancement for a Black person, we’re told, is that White people are being victimized.